How to Create a PTO Policy Blog Feature

 Accrued PTO

-Accrued PTO is earned after the employees work a certain number of hours in the organization.
-Employees can use their accrued leaves for vacation, taking care of health, or personal time.
-Accrued PTO is like money earned and saved in the bank that can be used when needed.
+Accrued PTO is earned after employees work a certain number of hours in the organization.
+Employees can use their accrued leaves for a vacation, taking care of their health, or personal time.
+Accrued PTO is like money earned over time and saved in the bank that can be used when needed.
 Some organizations allow employees to en-cash their unused accrued leaves.

 Flexible PTO